This page is for patients and caretakers exploring private hip surgical care in Vancouver. Browse between 5 accredited surgeons.

 Please consult your physician for more guidance.

-More than 373,000 surgeries are performed in British Columbia each year, including thousands of hip replacements, resurfacings, and arthroscopies.
+Thousands of hip surgeries are performed in British Columbia each year, including some ~11,500 hip replacements.
 Most hip surgeries are delivered through the publicly funded Medical Services Plan (MSP).

 Private hip surgical options do exist in BC—more so than in many other Canadian provinces.
 But Canadian regulations restrict private BC surgeons from accepting payment for medically necessary hip surgery from BC residents.
 The exception applies when a surgeon has "opted-out" of MSP, in which case they may see any Canadian patient, including BC residents, within the province.
 This is rare for most specialties.
 On Surgency, look for surgeons who are "Accepting Patients from all provinces."